-Dr. Pascual is a member of the American Guild of Organists, NY Archdiocesan Music Commission and Chair of the Organ Committee, Steering Committee Member of the Conference of Roman Catholic Cathedral Musicians, Liturgical Organists Consortium, EastWest Organists, and National Association of Pastoral Musicians, where she serves on the National Board and is a frequent recitalist and clinician at national conventions.
-She was a finalist in the 1990 Florida First Coast Piano Competition, performed Rachmaninoff’s 2nd Piano Concerto with the Jacksonville University Community Orchestra in 1993 while also a French Horn player in the orchestra, performed in the 1995 Bach Aria Festival, was a featured soloist in the 2004 International Bamboo Organ Festival in Manila and is a recipient of the Paderewski Medal and Theodore Presser Award.
-Jennifer has performed in Italy, Austria, the Philippines, and the United States.
+Dr. Pascual is a member of the American Guild of Organists; New York Archdiocesan Music Commission, currently serving as its chair; Conference of Roman Catholic Cathedral Musicians, having previously served on the Steering Committee; Liturgical Organists Consortium; EastWest Organists; and National Association of Pastoral Musicians, where she serves on the National Board and is a frequent recitalist and clinician at national conventions.
+She was a finalist in the 1990 Florida First Coast Piano Competition, performed Rachmaninoff’s 2nd Piano Concerto with the Jacksonville University Community Orchestra in 1993 while also a French Horn player in the orchestra, performed in the 1995 Bach Aria Festival, was a featured soloist in the 2004 and 2012 International Bamboo Organ Festival in Manila and is a recipient of the Paderewski Medal and Theodore Presser Award.
+Jennifer has performed in Austria, Canada, Italy, Russia, the Philippines, and throughout the United States.
 In April 2008, she had the privilege of overseeing all of the liturgical music for His Holiness, Pope Benedict XVI’s visit to New York in addition to conducting music for the Masses at St. Patrick’s Cathedral and Yankee Stadium and the Ecumenical Service at St. Joseph’s Church.
-Two weeks later, she conducted the Cathedral of St. Patrick Choir for President Bush at the White House for National Day of Prayer.
+Two weeks later, she conducted the St. Patrick's Cathedral Choir for President George W. Bush at The White House for the National Day of Prayer.
 In December 2008, she named a Dame of the Order of St. Gregory the Great in recognition of service to the Church.
 She also conducted in performance twice during that Christmas season at Avery Fisher Hall at Lincoln Center.
-The New York Archdiocesan Festival Chorale, under Dr. Pascual's direction, has traveled to Italy, Austria and Germany, and in 2010, the Cathedral Choir of St. Patrick was the only American choir invited to participate in the IX Festival Internazionale di Musica e Arte Sacra in Rome and Vatican City.
+The New York Archdiocesan Festival Chorale, under Dr. Pascual's direction, has traveled to Italy, Austria and Germany, and in 2010, the St. Patrick's Cathedral Choir was the only American choir invited to participate in the IX Festival Internazionale di Musica e Arte Sacra in Rome and Vatican City.

-With the broadcast of live Mass from St. Patrick’s Cathedral on SiriusXM Satellite Radio, Dr. Pascual can be heard during the week at the organ on The Catholic Channel, SiriusXM 129, 7:30 - 8:00 a.m.
-EST and the Cathedral Choir which she conducts can be heard from 10:15 – 11:30 a.m. on Sundays.
-She also hosts a radio talk and music show called “Sounds from the Spires,” on Mondays from 1:00 to 2:00 p.m.
-EST. Her Organ Music & Gregorian Chant, Christmas Carols for Organ and Trumpet and Joyful, Joyful We Adore Thee (choir) CDs from the Cathedral of St. Patrick on the JAV label are available at www.pipeorgancds.com.
+With the broadcast of live Mass from St. Patrick’s Cathedral on The Catholic Channel, SiriusXM 129, Dr. Pascual can be heard conducting the St. Patrick's Cathedral Choir at 10:15 a.m. on Sundays.
+She also hosts a radio talk and music show called “Sounds from the Spires.”
+Her Organ Music & Gregorian Chant; Christmas Carols for Organ and Trumpet; and Joyful, Joyful We Adore Thee (choir) CDs from St. Patrick's Cathedral on the JAV label are available at the St. Patrick's Cathedral Gift Shop or www.pipeorgancds.com.
 Jennifer is also an organist on the World Library Publication 8-CD recording of Psalms and Ritual Music.

 Mr. Brondel is the Artistic Director of The Salvatones, a new vibrant professional choral ensemble based in New York City.
 He made his Weill Recital Hall (Carnegie Hall) debut in 2010 as narrator in a performance of Erik Satie's Sports et divertissements.
 Daniel has also recorded and appeared regularly as countertenor soloist (Schnittke’s Requiem and Bach’s B-minor Mass) with Grammy-Award-winner Paul Halley, and has sung with the Gentlemen of the Choir of St. Thomas Church Fifth Avenue.
 He has performed extensively in oratorios of Bach and Handel, and in opera, notably the lead role of Oberon in Benjamin Britten’s A Midsummer Night’s Dream.
 Praised for a colorful timbre and an exceptionally wide vocal range, he is featured as solo sopranist in Aural Borealis, a CD recording by award-winning Publick Musick.
 His first solo-organ album, The Glory of the Organ, recorded at Saint Patrick’s Cathedral in 2010 on the JAV label, is available in the Cathedral’s Gift Shop, from JAV Recordings and on iTunes.